Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track we discussed managing anxiety with humor.
+In the last section, we discussed managing anxiety with humor.
 We examined how humor helps, using humor to cope with anxiety, the ‘Playing with Language’ Technique, and increasing a client’s capacity for humor.

-On this track we will discuss treatment goals for recovery.
+In this section, we will discuss treatment goals for recovery.
 Two categories of treatment goals for recovery are behavioral treatment goals and cognitive treatment goals.
-As you listen to this track, you might consider using parts of it as a checklist for your client’s progression through therapy.
+As you listen to this section, you might consider using parts of it as a checklist for your client’s progression through therapy.

 a.
 A preliminary cognitive treatment goal is for the client to be able to relax and recognize the external stimuli that trigger fight-or-flight reactions.
 Clearly, this first treatment goal can be easily implemented along with the first behavioral treatment goal.